Serving Denver, Greenwood Village, DTC and the Front Range

 Consult the McKenzie Law Firm

-Dan McKenzie is a Denver living will attorney who has counseled numerous clients regarding these and other advanced health care directives for over 10 years.
+Dan McKenzie is a Denver attorney who has counseled numerous clients regarding living wills and other advanced health care directives for over 10 years.
 You should include a living will as part of your overall estate plan.
-Have attorney Dan McKenzie draw up a living will that you can be sure clearly expresses your wishes should certain life-ending events occur.
+To have an attorney draw up a living will that you can be sure clearly expresses your wishes should certain life-ending events occur contact us today.